sebastinas/openssl-bfe/README.md

 For the license of the original OpenSSL code, see the LICENSE file.

-All modification are licensed under the CC0 license and ware written by Sebastian Ramacher (AIT Austrian Institute of Technolgy).
+All modification are licensed under the CC0 license and were written by Sebastian Ramacher (AIT Austrian Institute of Technolgy).
 This work has been partially funded by the "ICT of the Future" Program of the FFG and the BMVIT as part of [IoT4CPS](https://iot4cps.at) and by the EU ECSEL Projects [SECREDAS](https://secredas-project.eu/) and [COMP4DRONES](https://www.comp4drones.eu).